lihaoyi/macropy/readme.md

 Once you're used to this, it is much simpler both to read and to write, and the benefits of pattern matching only grow as the matched data structures get more complex.

-Here is another, more self-contained example:
+Here is another, more self-contained example of an implementation of a <a href="http://en.wikipedia.org/wiki/Fold_(higher-order_function)">
-###Switch Macro
-In addition to pattern matching which may throw an exception, there is a nice macro called `switch` which provides syntactic sugar for the common case when you want to simultaneously extract variables and check whether there was a match.
+left fold</a> from functional programming:

 ```python
 @case